posit-dev/rsconnect-python/README.md

 package to deploy Jupyter notebooks to RStudio Connect.
 It contains a full deployment API so can also be used by other Python-based deployment tools.
-Other types of content supported by RStudio Connect may also be deployed by this package, including WSGi-style APIs and Dash applications.
+Other types of content supported by RStudio Connect may also be deployed by this package, including WSGi-style APIs, Dash applications, and Streamlit applications.

-> **Important:** Dash support in RStudio Connect is currently in beta.
-You should not
+> **Important:** Dash and Streamlit support in RStudio Connect are currently in
-> rely on it for deployments in production.
+> beta.
+You should not rely on it for deployments in production.

 A command-line deployment tool is also provided that can be used directly to deploy Jupyter notebooks, Python APIs and apps.
 Content types not directly supported by the